WouterSpekkink/SquinkyVCV/README.md

 There are "secret" modules, extra code and other things scattered around this repo.
 Pointers to some of it can be found [in the docs folder](./docs/README.md).

-## VCV Rack version 0.6.0
-The next version of VCV Rack is coming soon.
-Version 0.5.x plugins will not work with version 0.6.0.

-We have ported our code to VCV 0.6.0.
-Our "master" branch is now 0.6.0 compatible.
-Plugins built from master will run in VCV Rack 0.6.0dev, and will not run in any 0.5.x versions of VCV Rack.

-Please report any issues running in VCV Rack 0.6.0 on our GitHub issues page.

-Like most plugin developers, we will update our releases and post in the Plugin Manager once 0.6 ships.